commtech/fscc-linux/README.md

 insmod fscc.ko
 ```

-NOTE: You will more than likely need administrator privileges for this and
+_You will more than likely need administrator privileges for this and
-      the following commands.
+the following commands._

 By default if there are no cards present when the driver is loaded the
 insmod will fail with a 'No such device' error.
 To allow the driver to load